marsctx/Azure-ELK-Deployment/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.

-`SSH` into the Jumbox from your `localhostIP` and ensure that your Ansible control node is running with the following command:
+`ssh` into the Jumbox from your `workstation-ip` and ensure that your Ansible control node is running with the following command:

 - `sudo docker container list -a`